-The instructions suggest that you might get the ZipStitch caught in your clothing or something, but I think that’s fairly unlikely so long as you cut the excess straps closely unless you’re in really thick brush.
+The instructions suggest that you might get the ZipStitch caught in your clothing or something, but I think that’s fairly unlikely so long as you cut the excess straps closely unless you’re in really thick brush when hiking.
 Otherwise, the thing will easily stay on you for a full seven days, the maximum you can use it.

 The studies that have been done on this product are fascinating.
 They show that while stitches, staples, sutures, and other wound closure methods leave behind “railroad track” scars, the ZipStitch leaves behind a smaller, thinner scar that’s less likely to be vascular and discolored.

 One doctor, Thomas Aleto, M.D., Columbia, MO, talked about the larger surgical version of the ZipStitch and explained that it reduces scarring because it applies consistent tension along the whole cut, while stitches have high points of tension, with less tension between each stitch.